Why measuring rainfall mm

 **Precision Measurement**

-The millimeter is a small unit that can reflect even subtle changes in rainfall levels with great accuracy.
-This level of detail is critical in fields like meteorology, agriculture, and water management, where minor variations in precipitation can have significant impacts.
+The millimeter is a small unit of measurement.
+It can show even small changes in rainfall amounts.
+This detail matters in fields like weather, farming, and collected water management.
+Small changes in rain falls can have big effects.

 rain detector sensor